Signal Transmission

 Different I/O voltage levels between two digital ICs

-A level shifter is commonly used to bridge two communication system with different I/O voltage levels.
-For slow and short interfaces, simple level shifter can be designed discretely using a N-type MOSFET with resistors.
+A level shifter is commonly used to bridge two communication systems with different I/O voltage levels.
+For slow and short interfaces, a simple level shifter can be designed discretely using an N-type MOSFET with resistors.

-Radiated noises due to timing skew between differential transmission signal path.
+Radiated noises due to timing skew between differential transmission signal paths.

-Mismatching if positive and negative transmission (i.e timing skew/phase noise) carries high frequency voltage pulses of common mode noise seen the traces.
-These high pulses radiates when travel over a exposed wire and long pins such as a connector.
+Mismatching if positive and negative transmission (i.e. timing skew/phase noise) carries high-frequency voltage pulses of common mode noise seen in the traces.
+These high pulses radiate when travel over a exposed wire and long pins such as a connector.

 Summary and Conclusion

-• Common mode noise are the most common noise type within a signal path
+Common mode noise is the most common noise type within a signal path

-• Differential transmission ensure robust transmission and noise immunity for high speed and long transmission path.
+Differential transmission ensures robust transmission and noise immunity for high-speed and long transmission paths.